Were you ever part of the Girl Scouts?

 "Remember, You are bigger than your anxiety!"

-As the new school year dawns, it's natural to feel a whirlwind of excitement, nervousness, and perhaps a touch of anxiety.
+As the new school year dawns, it's natural for your daughter to feel a whirlwind of excitement, nervousness, and perhaps a touch of anxiety.
 But guess what?
-You are not alone in this journey, and you are stronger than you think.
+She's not alone in this journey, and with your support, she is stronger than she thinks.

 As August begins, I can't help but feel the back-to-school blues, even though I'm no longer a student or a school counselor.
 Now, I'm a parent supporting a high schooler, and it's time to get myself and my son back into the school routine.